Ghost-ai-cpu/lokinet-builder/README-windows.md

-# lokinet builder for windows
+# worktipsnet builder for windows

 ## Building for Windows (mingw-w64 native, or wow64/linux/unix cross-compiler)